Deepak-kumar-cse/Bharat-Intern-Project/README.md

     Fare: Fare paid for the ticket
     Cabin: Cabin number
     Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

+# 2.Spam SMS Prediction
+This project is aimed at predicting whether a given SMS message is spam or not.
+It utilizes machine learning algorithms to analyze the text data and classify messages accordingly.

+# Motivation :monocle_face:
+  - Day by day people get a lot of sms, In those sms include are spam and helpful message.
+In today's runaway life we don't have enough time to recognize these sms whether it is spam or not, so i have develop a machine learning programme using kaggle dataset which will split the sms.
+Hope this programme are helpful for you.

+## Technologies Used
+- Python
+- Scikit-learn
+- Pandas
+- Jupyter Notebook (optional, for exploring data and training the model interactively)